Last Updated on June 18, 2022

 Eilean Donan Castle, Scotland

 Eilean Donan is one of the most visited attractions and one of the magical castles in Scotland.
 If you are traveling to Scotland, you cannot afford to miss visiting Eilean Donan Castle.
 Set on a tidal island at the intersection of three lochs with a stunning backdrop, Eilean Donan is one of the most photographed castles in the world.

 The word Eilean Donan in Gaelic means “Island of Donan”, which is named after the Irish saint Donnan who is believed to have lived here during the 6th century.
 The first fortifications of the castle were built only during the 13th century by the then Scottish king Alexander II.

 Fast forward to the events of Jacobite rising in 1719, the castles were partially destroyed and left to ruin for another 200 old years.
 It was in 1911 Lieutenant Colonel John MacRae-Gilstrap bought the island and started the restoration works of the castle.
-20 years of hard labor, the castle was finished, although it was opened to the public only in 1955.
+After 20 years of hard labor, the castle was finished, although it was opened to the public only in 1955.

 The castle can be accessed by a photogenic stone bridge, not too far from the visitor center.
-Inside the castle, you can explore the banqueting halls, courtyard, bedrooms, and kitchen, and a small museum.
+Inside the castle, you can explore the banqueting halls, courtyard, bedrooms, kitchen, and a small museum.
 Not to forget the dramatic views of the lochs and mountains.
 There is a car park near the visitor center.